-The Google Home smart speaker does not yet offer the ability to act as a Bluetooth speaker.
-In other words, you can’t connect your iPad to the Google speaker via Bluetooth and then play music on your iPad and have it come out of the Google speaker.
+The Google Home smart speaker now offers the ability to act as a Bluetooth speaker.
+You can connect your iPad, iPod, or other Bluetooth audio source to the Google Home speaker, and then play music on your device, and have it come out of the Google speaker.

 Currently Google offers Chromecast on the Google speaker, that allows you to stream audio and video content from the various audio services to your Chromecast-enabled televisions, speakers, and other media player devices, much as you’d do if your were streaming your media to a plane-Jane Bluetooth speaker.
 Perhaps they figured that Chromecast would be a decent replacement for generic Bluetooth capability.
 However, you can’t cast content via Chromecast to a speaker that does not support Chromecast.
 So, you’ll be unable to play content from Google supported media services to these simpler Bluetooth speakers.

 So, we’re hoping that in addition to Chromecast, Google will also provide the more generic Bluetooth function (“casting” to a speaker via Bluetooth) in future firmware and / or hardware releases of this speaker.
 We’ll keep watching for this functionality, and will document it here once Google releases the necessary updates to the Google Home app and device firmware and / or hardware in the smart speaker itself.

 - Changing Wi-Fi Network on Google Home Smart Speaker